LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      recommendation for admission, *after* an
      official passing English result is provided.
      Later, the Graduate School Dean's approval is still needed for final admission.

+     There is *no* official "conditional admission" before an official passing English score is received.

      The Loyola Graduate School accepts just two approaches to the English requirement, and a few explicit exceptions: